 The doctor may often include lab tests to help determine the underlying cause of jaundice.
 These include:

 - Bilirubin tests: A high level of unconjugated bilirubin compared to levels of conjugated bilirubin suggest hemolytic jaundice.

 - Full blood count (FBC) or complete blood count (CBC): This measures levels of red blood cells, white blood cells, and platelets.

 - Hepatitis A, B, and C tests: This tests for a range of liver infections.

+The AAFP states that a healthcare professional may perform a liver biopsy.
 A liver biopsy can check for inflammation, cirrhosis, cancer, and fatty liver.
 This test involves inserting a needle into the liver to obtain a tissue sample.
-The sample is then examined under a microscope.
+A healthcare professional will then examine the sample under the microscope.

 Jaundice is the yellowing of the skin, mucous membranes, and whites of the eyes.
 It is a symptom of an underlying condition or health concern that involves the liver.